RISE AGAINST DOMESTIC VIOLENCE SA

 REPORTING CONCERNS AND SERVICE ISSUES

 If a volunteer hears from another volunteer, survivor, or any other person that something is not working at RISE in any way or manner, it must be reported to management immediately so we can address it.
+This reporting requirement applies to both volunteers and survivors.

 Survivors must bring internal complaints about volunteers to management first.
 All complaints regarding volunteer conduct, service delivery, or any internal RISE matter must be directed to Lisa Whitford (Head of Counselling) or Zenda-Lee Williams (Founder).

 Reports should be made to the relevant management team (Legal, Emotional Support, or Intake) or directly to the Founder if the matter is urgent or sensitive.
+All reports will be treated with discretion and addressed promptly.

 CONFLICT RESOLUTION PROCESS